idxbroker/wordpress-plugin/README.md

 * Update: IMPress Showcase and Carousel widgets display 'Coming Soon' prior to MLS approval, but only when required by MLS rules
 * Update: Omnibar Advanced Fields searching optimized to use exact search parameters instead of wild text
 * Update: Default to use IDX Broker API v1.8.0
+* Update: Off Market listings will now be updated to the proper status of 'unknown' to not misrepresent non-active listings and respect the sold listings update settings
+* Fix: Imported listings not always imported with MLS disclaimers
 * Fix: Changes to the Omnibar settings trigger the location data refresh cron properly
 * Fix: Resolve PHP 8 deprecated features regarding required parameters followed by optional parameters in functions
 * Fix: Resolve PHP 8.3 deprecated features and update Carbon dependency